 A client is prescribed with guaifenesin (Mucinex).
 The nurse determines that the client understands the proper administration of this medication if the client states that he or she will:CorrectIncorrect

 Question 3 of 30

-A nurse is about to administer albuterol (Ventolin HFA) 2 puff and budesonide (Pulmicort Turbohaler) 2 puff by a metered-dose inhaler.
+A nurse is about to administer albuterol (Ventolin HFA) 2 puffs and budesonide (Pulmicort Turbohaler) 2 puffs by a metered-dose inhaler.
 The nurse plans to administer by?CorrectIncorrect

 Question 4 of 30